Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-8/_posts/2002-04-01-jquery-dom.md

 # JQuery and the DOM

 What about the DOM?
 Remember the document.getElementById?
-How do we access the DOM in JQuery?
+How do we access the DOM elements in JQuery?

 So, to access or change items in the DOM, you have three main methods that allow you to do that: